March 3, 2021, by Benedict Watson

 Although you may have a lot to consider when choosing your career, your first job after graduation may not be your perfect job.
 Therefore, it is important to practice self-care to maintain your wellbeing.
 If you find yourself working long hours, try taking the time to meditate after work to relax and avoid taking the stress of work into your evening.
 If you are feeling lonely in London, try video-calling family and friends at home.
 When I left home to go to university, I found video-calling to be a great way of communicating with my family as it felt more like I was actually seeing them than in a phone call or text.
 Finally, if you are a social person who finds yourself in a solitary job, try joining a sports club to make new friends and provide you with the social contact that you miss at work.

 Thursday, 4 March 2021 is University Mental Health Day.
-Alongside Benedict’s fantastic blog, the University is celebrating by hosting a selection of diverse events.
+Alongside Benedict’s fantastic blog, visit the university’s HealthyU website.
 If you are trying to work out what to do after you graduate, take a look at our choosing your career webpages.
 If you need additional support, consider booking an appointment with your Careers team.

 No comments yet, fill out a comment to be the first